tomimartin01/cac_app/README.md

 To achieve these goals, CCA offers 3 different types of analysis using Machine Learning and computer vision techniques:

 - Body analysis
-- Symmetry analysis
+- Asimmetry analysis
 - Bar analysis

 ## Body analysis

 With this analysis, you can see the keypoints postition in pixels of the body.
 You have to upload a video.

-## Simmetry analysis
+## Asimmetry analysis

 With this analysis, you can see the asimmetry in pixels between the right keypoints and the left keypoints of the body.
 You have to upload a frontal plane video.